junaidqamer/FinTech/README.md

-# FinTech
+# FinTech-Block Chain and Cryptocurrencies
-Title: Block chain and Cryptocurrency: Improving cost and functionality of insfrastructure
+Title: Smart Contracts:Improving cost and functionality of enterprise insfrastructure and transactions

 ## Overview and Origin
 * Name of the Company: R3

-* When was the company incorporated?
+* Year incorporated?
 September 2014

-* Who are the founders of the company?
+* The founders of the company?
 David E. Rutter

 * How did the idea for the company (or project) come about?
   R3 attempted to fill a need to utilize existing technology and coding languages to provide enterprise networking infrastructure for blockchain domain.
 To that end it introduced an open source platform , Corda, which was utilized by a consortium of partners who continue to develop it since it launch in 2016.
 Corda provides platform to launch a host application in multiple finance domains.
 Companies can use Corda platform to launch their own applications in insurance, trading, smart contract, and international trade etc. This cut down the cost and time to execute contracts between firms and agnecies across the globe.